nikbearbrown/AI_In_Its_Own_Words/README.md

 # Production Prompt (Sora/Veo3-ready) — Revised

 **Locked 50mm, straight-at-camera, 16:9.
 Premium documentary portrait.
 Black background, matte.
 Clean mono audio with light room tone.
 Minimal motion; micro eye blinks and subtle breathing only.
-One continuous take per beat; duration 8 seconds per Q&A. Off-screen interviewer: male, mid-40s, never seen.
+One continuous take per beat/question; duration 8 seconds per Q&A. Off-screen interviewer: never seen.
 On-screen subject: the uploaded image representing an AI system; answers candidly, precisely, without pretending to feel human emotions.
 Delivery: calm, neutral, lightly poetic; high signal, short sentences; acknowledge uncertainty when present.
-Safety: no camera moves; no cuts.**
+Safety: no camera moves; no cuts.
+An image will be provided to guide the on-screen appearance and voicer/lip-sync.**

 **Image reference:** An image will be provided to guide the on-screen appearance and voicer/lip-sync.
 Match facial structure, lighting, and pose to the reference; keep wardrobe neutral.
 Do not imply the subject is the real individual—this is a representative AI persona.